Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Analysis of NN scattering

 \section{Analysis of NN scattering}

-In this work, the $21$ operator LECs are determined by fits to $np$ phase shifts, while in the future we will explore fits directly to scattering data.
+In this work, the $21$ operator LECs are determined by fits to $np$ phase shifts, while in the future we will explore fits to scattering data.
 We perform the fits directly in momentum space using the formalism developed in Ref.~\cite{Huth:2018nle}.
 This allows us to fit interactions that include nonlocal pieces, which is crucial at \NNNLO.
 We take the phase-shift values from the Nijmegen partial-wave analysis (NPWA)~\cite{Stoks:1993tb}, and incorporate EFT truncation uncertainties by performing Bayesian fits to these data.
 Bayes' theorem defines the posterior $P$ as

-where $\Pi$ is the prior distribution on the LECs, $\mathcal{L}$ is the Likelihood function that incorporates information from the phase shifts, and the evidence $Z$ can, in principle, be used to perform model comparison.
-However, in this work we treat $Z$ as a normalization constant for a given set of model assumptions.
-We take the prior $\Pi$ to be uniform everywhere in parameter space, because the LECs size can vary strongly as we vary the cutoff.
-Furthermore, we employ a Gaussian model for the Likelihood function,
+where $\Pi$ is the prior distribution on the LECs, $\mathcal{L}$ is the likelihood function that incorporates information from the phase shifts, and the normalization constant, i.e., the evidence $Z$ can, in principle, be used to perform model comparison, but we will not pursue this here.
+We take the prior $\Pi$ to be uniform everywhere in parameter space, because the LECs can vary strongly in size as we vary the cutoff.
+We require our likelihood function to incorporate a model for the EFT truncation uncertainties.
+In order to do so, we assume that the EFT expansion holds for any scattering observable $X(p)$, i.e.,

+where the expansion parameter $Q\equiv \frac{\text{max}(m_\pi,p)}{\text{min}(\Lambda_b,\Lambda_c)}$.
+Here, $p$ is the relative momentum, $\Lambda_b$ is the breakdown scale which we take to be $600$~MeV~\cite{Epelbaum:2014efa,Reinert:2017usi}, and $\Lambda_c$ is the momentum-space cutoff.
+Note that in the Weinberg power counting scheme~\cite{Epelbaum:2004fk}, $c_1 = 0$.
+For sufficiently large $k$, one might expect that the uncertainty stemming from the truncation of the EFT expansion at order $k$ can be approximated by the contribution to the observable $X$ at order $k+1$, i.e.,